FRIDAY EARLY AFTERNOON SKILLS CLASS 1 (F2SC1): 3.00 PM - 4.30 PM

 About the Presenters:

-Judith van Hommerig is a Registered Drama Therapist, Psychodrama Therapist, and Senior Schema Therapist.
+Judith Vanhommerig is a Registered Drama Therapist, Psychodrama Therapist, and Senior Schema Therapist.
 She teaches schema therapy with her colleagues at the Academy of Schema Therapy in the Netherlands.
 Judith has developed new programs in schema therapy for youth, family relationship therapy, and adults with personality disorders.
-She is also supervising teams and indviduals to help integrate specialized experiental tools within schema therapy
+She is also supervising teams and individuals to help integrate specialized experiential tools within schema therapy.

 International Society of Schema Therapy e.V. is a not-for-profit organization.
 Glossop-Ring 35, DE-61118 Bad Vilbel, Germany